A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Properties of the first few perturbative coefficients

 \section{Properties of the first few perturbative coefficients}

-So far we have focused on formal aspects of the perturbative expansion with the aim of proving its theoretical and computational feasibility.
-When it comes to establish the level of accuracy reached by approximating the reconstruction with a finite number of contributions, we are soon led to investigate the analytic properties of the perturbative coefficients of $\lambda$.
+So far we have focused on formal aspects of the perturbative expansion of $\tau_\rho^{-1}$ with the aim of proving its theoretical and computational feasibility.
+To establish the level of accuracy reached in approximating the reconstruction operator by a handful of perturbative contributions, we need to investigate some analytic properties of the perturbative coefficients of~$\lambda$.